kopfing/doku/nextcloud_install_centos8.md

 ### PHP-FPM
 PHP is a widely-used scripting language especially suited for Web development and can be embedded into HTML.<br/>
-PHP-FPM is a FastCGI process manager.
+PHP-FPM is a FastCGI process manager which can manage an always running stack of PHP processes for faster execution of php scripts.

 Install PHP and related modules and start PHP-FPM